 Why are there 13 members of the selection committee?

-The number was chosen to allow for good representation, active discussion and differences of views, and to permit decision-making.
-This is the right size — not too small or too large.
+The number was chosen to allow for a diversity of viewpoints, geographical representation, and active discussion.
+Our experience shows this is the right size — not too small or too large.

 What criteria were used to choose members of the selection committee?